BDC Hamburger Icon

 1. Read other company histories.

-Get inspired by seeing how other companies have recounted their background.
-For example, Microsoft tells its multifaceted success story with a few articles that recount some of the company’s most noteworthy achievements over the last decade.
-Seeing how other companies share their history will give you an idea of what you do and don’t want yours to look and sound like.
+Get inspired by how other companies have recounted their backgrounds.
+For example, Microsoft tells its multifaceted success story with a few articles recounting some of the company’s most noteworthy achievements over the last decade.
+Seeing how other companies share their histories will give you an idea of what you want yours to look and sound like.

 2. Dig for industry and company highlights.